soloemoon/ecoMoon/README.md

 Thanks to all the developers of packages such as dplyr, purrr, fredr, etc whose hard work made this package possible!

 Features coming soon:
-1. Date Filtering
-2. Bloomberg data pull
-3. Quandl Data pull
-4. More chart themes and added flexibility
+1. More data sources (Bloomberg, Quandl, BEA, BLS, Census)
+2. Additional transformations (logit, indexing, etc)
-5. batch dataset etl (BEA and BLS)
+3. Pre-built batch dataset downloads (initially from BEA and BLS)
+4. Report Generation Tool